Alex Jackson (baseball)

-Alexander James Jackson (born December 25, 1995) is an American professional baseball catcher and outfielder for the Baltimore Orioles of Major League Baseball (MLB).
-He has previously played in MLB for the Atlanta Braves, Miami Marlins, Milwaukee Brewers, and Tampa Bay Rays.
+Alexander James Jackson (born December 25, 1995) is an American professional baseball catcher and outfielder in the Minnesota Twins organization.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Miami Marlins, Milwaukee Brewers, Tampa Bay Rays, and Baltimore Orioles.
 He made his MLB debut in 2019 with the Braves.

 Amateur career

 Jackson attended Rancho Bernardo High School in San Diego County, California.
 In 2012 and 2013, he played in the Under Armour All-America Baseball Game at Wrigley Field.
 As a junior, Jackson was ranked by MaxPreps as the best high school prospect for the 2014 class and was their Junior of the Year.
 Jackson verbally committed to the University of Oregon in March 2013.
 As a senior, he tied John Drennen for most career home runs in the San Diego section with 47.
 After the season, he won Baseball Americas High School Player of the Year Award.